-(White Plains, NY) - The National Weather Service has extended a Heat Advisory for Westchester County through 8 p.m. on Friday, August 2.
-During this period, heat and humidity are expected to combine to make outdoor temperatures feel like 100 degrees.
-With temperatures expected to reach 97 degrees on Saturday, the heat advisory could be extended through Saturday, August 3.
+(White Plains, NY) - The National Weather Service has issued a Heat Advisory in Westchester County for Wednesday, August 28 from 11 a.m. to 8 p.m.
+During this period, heat and humidity are expected to combine to make outdoor temperatures feel close to 101 degrees.